Tornado Warning vs. Watch

 This article will cover the specifics of that and just about anything else you’d like to know.

-Tornado behind a barn with a red roof
+Tornado warning for Tornado behind a barn with a red roof

 What’s a tornado watch?

-When the conditions are right for tornadoes, but none have been spotted, a tornado watch is issued by the National Weather Service (NWS).
+When the conditions are right for tornadoes, but none have been spotted, a tornado watch is issued by the National Weather Service (NWS)

 This alert can be sent up to 8 hours before a tornado is expected and usually encompasses a larger area than a warning alert.